vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 Because Siva, thought-gem ( ´ maṇi) to (all) those who are floating on the ocean of existence, speaks here (in Maṇikarṇikā), all at once in the hour of death, that

-mum¯urs.or maṇikarṇyām. tu ardhodakanivāsinah. |
+mumūrs.or maṇikarṇyām. tu ardhodakanivāsinah. |

 aham. diśāmi te mantram. tārakam. brahmadāyakam k 40 k